 There are many farms and ranches in Nebraska.
-All of them need WATER; lots of it.
+All of them need lots of WATER.

 While most of them are fed by groundwater, they too are stakeholders to the river.

-Corn is the primary crop but it’s a thirsty plant.
+Corn is the primary crop but a thirsty plant.
 It’s end-use is vast, going well beyond a cob of corn for humans.

 Soybeans are eaten but used commercially too.
-More plants.
-More water.
+More crops = more water.

 Water from the river is diverted for irrigation via canals.
 But plenty of sprinklers drench the land in hot summer months.

 Until we find a way to raise crops and animals without water, farms and ranches will require their share of the resource…